aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-multipod-l3ls/README.md

 ## Introduction

-This example shows how to create a multipod environment (also known as a 5-stage Clos) in a DC environment.
+This example shows how to create a multipod environment (also known as a 5-stage Clos) in a single DC environment.
 This can be used in multiple DCs of course, but this example is only for two pods in a single DC.

-Also included is an external router for an external routed connection for VRF_A.
+Also included is an example of connecting an external router to a VRF/tenant.

 This example will not teach all the aspects of a l3ls EVPN/VXLAN build, see the single-dc-l3ls directory for that.
-This is a supplement to this, concentrating on the differences between a typical DC l3ls and one with multiple pods/5-stage Clos.
+This is a supplement to single-dc-l3ls, concentrating on the aspects that are unique when doing multiple pods/5-stage Clos.

 Ansible playbooks are included to show the following:

 - Building the intended configuration and documentation
 - Deploying the configuration via CloudVision to the switches, including a full change-based workflow with rollback capability etc.
 - Validating the configuration

 ## Overall design overview